sillsdev/pdfdroplet/ReadMe.md

 ## Building ##

-In the `build` directory, run

-`buildupdate.windows.sh` or 'buildupdate.linux.sh'

-(To do this on windows, you'll need some way to run bash scripts.)

-That script will fetch dependencies from our TeamCity server.
-It could take a minute the first time; afterwards, it will be quick as it only downloads what has changed.
-When you change branches, run this again.

-Next build the solution.
+Build the solution PdfDroplet.sln.
 On Windows, use at least the 2015 Community edition of Visual Studio.

 In order to get a preview of the output inside of PdfDroplet, you will need a PDF viewer which integrates with Internet Explorer.
 Acrobat Reader, PdfXchange, and FoxIt all do this.